-So you’re looking for a great Node.js remote developer.
+So you’re interviewing and looking to hire a great Node.js developer.
 Somebody who really gets Node.js and can create high-quality code.
 You know the competition for top candidates is fierce, which is why you want to make sure you’re hiring the right person.

 When you go to interview a Node.js candidate, you’ll want to cover all your bases.
 Finding the perfect fit for your company not only involves the right personality and goals but also skills.
 If you’re not sure how to determine whether a candidate has the first-rate skills you’re looking for, you should use the interview as an opportunity to probe the candidates’ current skills and future potential.

 To help your Node.js interview run smoothly, check out these personal, theoretical and practical Node.js questions that you can ask any candidate to better understand his/her strengths and weaknesses as a programmer.

 Studies on effective interviews suggest that starting with personal information can help the candidate feel comfortable and act more like him/herself.
 Even if you’re anxious to get into the technical nitty-gritty, warm up your candidate with personal questions.

 Finding out more about your candidate’s personality and communication style is a key aspect of being a successful programmer.
 You can ask questions such as:

 - Tell me about a challenge you faced at work and how you resolved it.